- Sire-Dam -

 That was forgotten when he easily went one better in the latest running of the Qatar Prix De La Foret.

-He failed to make an impact over a mile at the Breeders’ Cup but Henry Candy, his trainer, has said he will stick to sprinting in 2017.
+He failed to make an impact over a mile at the Breeders’ Cup but Henry Candy, his trainer, has said he would stick to sprinting in 2017.

-On his first start of 2017 he failed to make an impact in the Al Quoz Sprint at Meydan.
+On his first start of the year he failed to make an impact in the Al Quoz Sprint at Meydan.
 The softish ground was not ideal for him and he injured muscles.

 He got firmly back on track when a close third behind The Tin Man and Tasleet in the Diamond Jubilee Stakes at Royal Ascot, and followed that with an excellent second to Harry Angel when defending his July Cup crown.